 It’s cost effective.

-Squarespace is well known to be user friendly, intuitive and easy to learn making it ideal for beginners or those who want to launch fast.
-I find, and clients have said that Squarespace is much easier to edit as it has a ‘live’ preview window so you can see your changes as you make them. it's great if you love the control over your website and want to make your own updates and changes.
+Squarespace is well known to be user friendly, intuitive and easy to learn, making it ideal for beginners or those who want to launch fast.
+I find, and clients have also said, that Squarespace is much easier to edit as it has a ‘live’ preview window so you can see your changes as you make them.
+It's great if you love the control over your website and want to make your own updates and changes.
 Wordpress isn’t impossible once you get the hang of it, but it’s not as quick and easy to update as Squarespace.
-You don’t need to understand the back end of your website to be able to use Squarespace either, it’s ready-to-go and as we know time = money, so there are cost savings again in the long run.
+You don’t need to understand the back end of your website to be able to use Squarespace either, it’s ready-to-go and as we know, time = money, so there are cost savings again in the long run.

 It’s beautifully designed

 People say Squarespace is hard to fully customise and criticise that it’s not 'drag and drop’.
 Squarespace however has a library of already stunning templates that you can tweak (or hire a designer like me for more design options!)
 Instead of drag and drop, Squarespace uses 'content blocks’ which are more reliable.
 You can still drag and drop the content blocks around and it means that your website content can easily go from the desktop version to mobile very quickly.
 With other website platforms, you usually have to create two versions of your website - one suitable for desktop and one for mobile.
 With Squarespace, you only need to design your site once.

 It’s less work to maintain